 - replacing many of our lights with LED bulbs

 - using bins to collect compostable waste paper and other recyclables such as used batteries and compact fluorescent bulbs.

 Our efforts to reduce energy use and greenhouse gas emissions have been verified by independent organisations.

 CEMARS certification, developed by Landcare Research, is an internationally accredited greenhouse gas certification programme which is recognised and accepted in fifty countries.

 To gain CEMARS certification, EECA measures and monitors its carbon footprint (greenhouse gas emissions profile) and makes a commitment to reduce its emissions.
 EECA's CEMARS certification was independently verified by AsureQuality and is independently certified through Enviro-Mark Solutions Limited, owner and operator of the CEMARS certification programme.

-The site we occupy in Wellington has a rating of 3.5 stars out of a possible 6 under the NABERSNZ office building energy measurement and rating scheme.
+The floors we occupy in Wellington have a rating of 4 stars (representing 'excellent performance') out of a possible 6 under the NABERSNZ office building energy measurement and rating scheme.